Collapse to view only § 80.85 - What requirements apply to cost sharing?

 (2) Application is complete and consistent with laws, regulations, and policies.

-(b) The Regional Director may provide funds to the District of Columbia to pay 75 to 100 percent of the allowable costs of a grant-funded project in a program or subprogram authorized by the Dingell-Johnson Sport Fish Restoration Act.
-The Regional Director decides on the specific Federal share between 75 and 100 percent based on what he or she decides is fair, just, and equitable.
-The Regional Director may reduce the Federal share to less than 75 percent of allowable project costs only if the District of Columbia voluntarily provides match to pay the remaining allowable costs.
-However, the Regional Director must not reduce the Federal share below 10 percent unless he or she follows the procedure at paragraph (d) of this section.
+(b) The Regional Director may provide funds to the District of Columbia to pay 75 to 100 percent of the allowable costs of a grant-funded project in a program or subprogram authorized by the Sport Fish Restoration Act.
+The decision on the specific Federal share between 75 and 100 percent will be based on what the Regional Director decides is fair, just, and equitable.
+The Regional Director may reduce the Federal share to less than 75 percent of allowable project costs only if the District of Columbia provides voluntary committed cost sharing to pay the remaining allowable costs.
+However, the Regional Director must not reduce the Federal share below 10 percent unless the procedure set forth at paragraph (e) of this section is followed.

-(d) The Regional Director may waive the 10-percent minimum Federal share of allowable costs if the State, District of Columbia, Commonwealth, or territory requests a waiver and provides compelling reasons to justify why it is necessary for the Federal government to fund less than 10 percent of the allowable costs of a project.
+(e) The Regional Director may waive the 10-percent minimum Federal share of allowable costs if the State, District of Columbia, Commonwealth, or territory requests a waiver and provides compelling reasons to justify why it is necessary for the Federal Government to fund less than 10 percent of the allowable costs of a project.

 § 80.84 - How does the Service establish the non-Federal share of allowable costs?

-(a) To establish the non-Federal share of a grant-funded project for the 50 States, the Regional Director approves an application for Federal assistance in which the State fish and wildlife agency proposes the specific non-Federal share by estimating the Federal and match dollars, consistent with § 80.83(a).
+(a) To establish the non-Federal share of a grant-funded project for the 50 States, the Regional Director approves an application for Federal assistance in which the State fish and wildlife agency proposes the specific non-Federal share by estimating the Federal and cost-sharing dollars, consistent with § 80.83(a), (e), and (f).

 (b) To establish the non-Federal share of a grant-funded project for the District of Columbia and the Commonwealth of Puerto Rico, the Regional Director:

-(1) Decides which percentage is fair, just, and equitable for the Federal share consistent with § 80.83(b) through (d);
+(1) Decides which percentage is fair, just, and equitable for the Federal share consistent with § 80.83(b) and (c);

 (2) Subtracts the Federal share percentage from 100 percent to determine the percentage of non-Federal share; and

-(3) Applies the percentage of non-Federal share to the allowable costs of a grant-funded project to determine the match requirement.
+(3) Applies the percentage of non-Federal share to the allowable costs of a grant-funded project to determine the cost sharing requirement.

-(1) Grant level if the grant has funds from a single subaccount; or
+(1) Award level if the award has funds from a single subaccount; or

-(2) Subaccount level if the grant has funds from more than one subaccount.
+(2) Subaccount level if the award has funds from more than one subaccount.